John Lewis Christmas Ad Campaign UK

 Linked to a Charity Theme

 Big business is keen to show a soft and cuddly side at Christmas.
-John Lewis does this by supporting a different charity each year.
-Wildlife (two foxes, a badger, a squirrel and a hedgehog) star in the 2016 Xmas advert, so this year they have chosen to raise money for The Wildlife Trusts.
-These are non-profit groups that protect and restore wildlife and natural habitat in UK.
+John Lewis does this by supporting a different not-for-profit organization each year.
+Wildlife (two foxes, a badger, a squirrel and a hedgehog) star in the 2016 Xmas advert and the store's linked charities are The Wildlife Trusts.
+These aim to protect and restore wildlife and natural habitat in UK.
 The 2016 ad campaign has a warm and light-hearted theme in contrast to the advert aired in 2015.

 The Snow Globe John Lewis Spoof Ad